transcom/mymove-docs/docs/frontend/guides/how-we-use-react-query.md

 ---
 sidebar_position: 4
 ---
-# How we use TanStack Query
+# How we use React Query

 :::caution Version information
 The MilMove project uses **TanStack Query v4** for the Frontend applications.
 Within TanStack Query, we are using the React framework, a combination colloquially known as **React Query**.